tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 title: Set up the GitHub OAuth App
 ---

 Now we need to set up an OAuth App in Github to allow for authorization.
-In GitHub, within your Account Settings, click <a href="https://github.com/settings/developers" target="_blank">Oauth Apps</a> under Developer Settings.
-Go ahead and create a "New Oauth App".
+In GitHub, within your Account Settings, click <a href="https://github.com/settings/developers" target="_blank">OAuth Apps</a> under Developer Settings.
+Go ahead and create a "New OAuth App".

 Since you are **testing your app locally**, you'll create a _development_ GitHub app that redirects to localhost.
 Eventually you'll need to create separate OAuth Apps: one for development and a production app whose URLs will connect to the 'live' domain.
 We'll circle back to the production app once when we cover hosting.